foxnathan1190/unit2-final-project-Nathan-F/README.md

 <p>JavaScript | React | Vite | Maven | Java | Spring Boot | MYSQL | React Router | CSS | Hibernate | Font Awesome | Google Fonts</p>

 <hr>

+<h2>About the Project</h2>
+<p>A full-stack web application built using Java Spring Boot and MySQL that provides users with secure profile management and an interactive brewery search.
+The application leverages an external RESTful API to allow users to search for breweries by city or name, and features a persistence layer that enables signed-in users to save favorite breweries to their profile for future reference.</p>